railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 Using the journals
 ------------------

-You'll now see how to use the journals to organize your stock management in practice.
+You will now see how to use the journals to organize your stock management in practice.
 After installing the module :mod:`sale_journal` look at the list of partners.
-In the tab :guilabel:`Sales and Purchases` on any of them you'll now see the field :guilabel:`Invoicing Method`.
+In the tab :guilabel:`Sales and Purchases` on any of them you will now see the field :guilabel:`Invoicing Method`.

 .. figure:: images/partner_property_view.png
    :scale: 75